[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 Evolution of Web Portals

 Web portals have undergone a significant transformation since the early days as glorified directories.
-If you haven’t used a web portal in a while, how you define a web portal might not fit the modern portal definition.
+If you haven’t used a web portal in a while, how you define a web portal might not fit the modern web portal definition.

 An early web portal primarily functioned as an entry point, offering basic functionalities like search engines and links to various websites.
 They were more like advanced online directories, helpful for navigating the web but lacking the sophistication of today’s offerings.